sauravX7/Saurav_dscTaskRound/README.md

 └── requirements.txt

 - `data/`: Contains the dataset used for analysis.
-- `notebooks/`: Jupyter notebooks for data analysis, visualization, and model training.
+- `notebooks/`: google Colab notebooks for data analysis, visualization, and model training.
 - `README.md`: Project documentation.
 - `requirements.txt`: List of dependencies required to run the project.